 Spalding University policies governing intellectual property, research misconduct, and copyrightable materials may have an impact on externally funded awards or the way those awards are executed.
-You are encouraged to become familiar with Spalding University policies by referring to the Faculty Handbook, Spalding University Policy Guide, and the University Policy Guide, and the University Catalog.
+You are encouraged to become familiar with Spalding University policies by referring to the Faculty Handbook, Spalding University Policy Guide, and the University Catalog.